VincentMomot/Vincent-D-Momot-s-Portfolio/README.md

-What I learned from the creation of this site:
+### What I learned from the creation of this site:
-+calling elements in the CSS document to target what I need changed +media queries' notation and functionality
+* calling elements in the CSS document to target what I need changed
+* media queries' notation and functionality
-+embeding links into images
+* embeding links into images
-+adding iframe elements to play Scratch games
+* adding iframe elements to play Scratch games
-+better understanding of "border-box" and the box-model
+* better understanding of "border-box" and the box-model

 Link to the site: